-- The JOBS Act created a new category of issuer, called an emerging growth company (EGC).
-EGCs benefit from various accommodations designed to make the initial public offering (IPO) process more attractive and to ease the transition from private to public company.
-Foreign private issuers can be EGCs. - 2 We do not discuss the requirements applicable to Canadian companies under the SEC's multi-jurisdictional disclosure system. - See Rule 405 under the US Securities Act of 1933, as amended (the Securities Act); Rule 3b-4 under the US Securities Exchange Act of 1934, as amended (the Exchange Act). - 4 For a detailed discussion of the financial statement rules applicable to domestic US companies, see our companion publication "Financial Statement Requirements in US Securities Offerings: What You Need to Know." - 5 See Regulation S-X (S-X) Rule 4-01(a)(1) (financial statements of domestic US issuers not prepared in accordance with "generally accepted accounting principles" are presumed to be misleading or inaccurate); see also SEC Division of Corporation Finance, Financial Reporting Manual, Section 1410 (US domestic issuers must follow S-X and US GAAP) [Financial Reporting Manual]. - 6 S-X Rule 4-01(a)(2). - Final Rule: Acceptance from Foreign Private Issuers of Financial Statements Prepared in Accordance with International Financial Accounting Standards Without Reconciliation to US GAAP, Release No. 33-8879 (December 21, 2007) [IFRS Reconciliation Release]; see also Financial Reporting Manual, Section 6310.1.
-Note that the accounting policy note must state compliance with IASB IFRS and the auditor's report must opine on IASB IFRS.
-Financial Reporting Manual, Section 6310.2. - 8 See Form 20-F, Items 17(c), 18. - 9 Exchange Act Rule 13a-13(b)(2). - 10 Exchange Act Rule 13a-11(b); see also Exchange Act Rule 13a-16(c) (reports on Form 6-K are furnished, not filed). - See Exchange Act Rule 13a-16(a)(3); see also Financial Reporting Manual, Section 6120.1 (same). - See Form 20-F, Item 8.A.5; Financial Reporting Manual, Sections 6220.1, 6220.6. - See Form 20-F, Item 8.A.5. - We do not cover financial statements in mergers and acquisitions (M&A) transactions.
-When securities are registered on Form S-4 or F-4 in connection with a stock-for-stock acquisition, different requirements may apply. - Generally, Form F-3 may be used by an issuer to sell securities (provided that the issuer has at least \$75 million of common equity outstanding held by non-affiliates) if the issuer has been subject to the Exchange Act reporting requirements and timely filed all Exchange Act reports for the 12 months prior to registration, and neither the issuer nor its subsidiaries have had any material defaults on a payment related to a dividend, sinking fund, indebtedness, or rentals under long-term leases.
-See Form F-3, General Instructions. - 16 In particular, Form F-1 allows an issuer to incorporate information by reference from its previously filed Exchange Act reports if the issuer: - is required to file Exchange Act reports; - has filed all required reports and other materials under the Exchange Act during the prior 12 months (or for such shorter period that the issuer was required to file such reports and materials); - has filed an annual report for its most recently completed fiscal year; - is not, and during the past three years neither the issuer nor any of its predecessors was, a blank check issuer, shell company, or penny stock issuer; and - · makes its Exchange Act reports readily available on its website (including by way of hyperlink to the reports).
+- 1 The JOBS Act created a category of issuer, called an emerging growth company (EGC).
+EGCs benefit from various accommodations designed to make the initial public offering (IPO) process more attractive and to ease the transition from private to public company. - 2 For a detailed discussion of these rules, see our companion publication "Financial Statement Requirements in US Securities Offerings: What Non-US Issuers Need to Know." - A foreign private issuer is any issuer (other than a foreign government) incorporated or organized under the laws of a jurisdiction outside the United States, unless (1) more than 50% of its outstanding voting securities are directly or indirectly owned by US residents and (2) either (A) the majority of its executive offers or directors are US citizens or residents, (B) more than 50% of its assets are located in the United States, or (C) its business is administered principally in the United States.
+See Rule 405 under the Securities Act of 1933, as amended (the Securities Act); Rule 3b-4 under the US Securities Exchange Act of 1934, as amended (the Exchange Act). - The financial statement requirements discussed in this User's Guide also apply to spin-offs registered on Form 10 for the distribution of shares of a subsidiary to the existing shareholders of a public company.
+However, we do not cover financial statements in mergers and acquisitions (M&A) transactions.
+When securities are registered on Form S-4 or F-4 in connection with a stock-for-stock acquisition, different requirements may apply. - Generally, Form S-3 may be used by an issuer to sell securities (provided that the issuer has at least \$75 million of common equity outstanding held by non-affiliates) if the issuer has been subject to the Exchange Act reporting requirements and timely filed all Exchange Act reports for the 12 months prior to registration, and neither the issuer nor its subsidiaries have had any material defaults on a payment related to a dividend, sinking fund, indebtedness, or rentals under long-term leases.

+See Form S-3.
+General Instructions.

+- 5 In particular, Form S-1 allows an issuer to incorporate information by reference from its previously filed Exchange Act reports if the issuer: - · is required to file Exchange Act reports; - has filed all required reports and other materials under the Exchange Act during the prior 12 months (or for such shorter period that the issuer was required to file such reports and materials); - · has filed an annual report for its most recently completed fiscal year; - is not, and during the past three years neither the issuer nor any of its predecessors was, a blank check issuer, shell company, or penny stock issuer; and - · makes its Exchange Act reports readily available on its website (including by way of a hyperlink to the reports).

-See Form F-1, General Instructions.
+See Form S-1, General Instructions.